MPRE Test Conditions

 - Separate room (from standard test takers)

-- JAWS software: To be approved for JAWS, a candidate must be a proficient user of the program, as testing center personnel cannot assist candidates with JAWS software navigation before or during testing
+- JAWS software: To be approved for JAWS, a candidate must be a proficient user of the program, as testing center personnel cannot assist candidates with JAWS software navigation before or during testing; see Use of JAWS as an Accommodation

-- ZoomText software: To be approved for ZoomText, a candidate must be a proficient user of the program, as testing center personnel cannot assist candidates with ZoomText software navigation before or during testing
+- ZoomText software: To be approved for ZoomText, a candidate must be a proficient user of the program, as testing center personnel cannot assist candidates with ZoomText software navigation before or during testing; see Use of ZoomText as an Accommodation

 - Wheelchair-accessible workstation; standard height is 30”

-- Allowance for medical devices; see the Pearson VUE Comfort Aid List for items that do not require accommodations.
+- Allowance for medical devices; see the Pearson VUE Comfort Aid List for items that do not require approved accommodations

-All candidates have the option to increase text size by 25%, 50%, 75%, 100%, and 200% of standard text size.
-Monitor brightness and text color may also be adjusted.
+All candidates have the option to increase text size by 25%, 50%, 75%, 100%, and 200% of standard text size and to adjust text and background color.
+Monitor brightness may also be adjusted.
+Please refer to Font Size and Color Schemes to view the various sample text sizes and color scheme options for text and background.

 Earplugs and Noise-Reducing Headphones

-Candidates are assigned seats in a quiet environment, seated in individual carrels with high walls on three sides to avoid visual distractions.
-Earplugs or noise-reducing headphones are provided for all candidates.
+Candidates are assigned seats in individual carrels with high walls on three sides to avoid visual distractions.
+Earplugs or noise-reducing headphones are available for all candidates.

 Permitted Comfort Aids (No Preapproval Required)

-Permitted comfort aids do not require preapproval.
+Permitted comfort aids may be brought by candidates and do not require preapproval.
 They will be allowed in the testing room upon visual inspection by a Test Administrator.
 For a complete list of all permitted comfort aids, see the Pearson VUE Comfort Aid List.

 The following are allowed in the testing room as a comfort aid without formal prior approval, but must be inaudible and are subject to inspection by testing staff: